- 2006 - 2021

 Series 6 opened with Tim away, working in Germany.
 That didn't mean Lee's life got any easier, however, with incidents involving rabbits and childrens' parties, therapy, amateur dramatics, and a particularly eventful skiing holiday with both Lucy and Daisy.
 However, a boating adventure may offer the chance Lee's long been wishing for...

-Series 7 saw the will-they-won't-they tension between Lee and Lucy reach unseen new highs.
+Series 7 saw the will-they-won't-they tension between Lee and Lucy reach new highs, with Lee eventually proposing to Lucy.